sweetat-xfers/eda-test/README.md

 #### Stream2: Bank Recon

 1. Read CSV file from directory or simple curl upload file
+    1. @victor mentioned that we need an ability to handle situation where data needs to be edited.
+Eg. CSV file has 1 bank_row, and bank_row disappears half an hour later
 2. Parallel processing
     1. Save data in persistence store
     2. Extract each bank row, and fire bank_row events